 Other CommBank debit and credit cards for travel

 You can also use your regular CommBank debit card or credit card for overseas transactions.
 While this is often a convenient option, it's important to be aware that it could attract a range of fees, including:

 - International transaction fee.
-When you use a CommBank debit card or credit card overseas, you will be charged an additional 2% to 3% of the total transaction amount depending on the type of card (American Express, MasterCard or Visa).
+When you use a CommBank debit card or credit card overseas, you will be charged an additional 3% transaction fee.

 - Cash advance fee.
-A fee of AUD$2.50 or 2.00% of the transaction amount (whichever is greater) will be charged for cash withdrawals or other cash advance transactions made on a CommBank credit card when you are overseas.
+A fee of $3 or 3% of transaction value, whichever is greater will be charged for cash withdrawals or other cash advance transactions made on a CommBank credit card when you are overseas.

 - Emergency issue/lost/replacement card.
 If you lose your card overseas, a $20 fee will be charged to replace it.